 - Great For Slow To Mid Club Head Speeds

 The common consensus with the Pro V1 balls is that they are aimed more at golfers with a higher swing speed.
 If your swing speed is above 90 mph, then they may be well suited for you.
 However, Titleist considered this and wanted to have an offering for golfers with a lower average swing speed.
 This is where the Tour ball comes into play.

 Not only is this Titleist ball at a better price point for regular golfers, but they are also easy to hit for many mid-handicappers and are softer than their Pro V1 counterparts.
 Another great thing is that they still offer a premium feel and great durability, which is to be expected from a leading brand such as Titleist, who everyone knows and trusts.

 We would also add that these golf balls have higher compression and fit as a halfway house between the Pro V1 and an option more suited to beginners or seniors which can be compared to the Callaway Supersoft.

 - Low Spin Rate

 If you’re tired of losing expensive golf balls, then consider buying Wilson Fifty Elite Golf Balls.
-Coming in at a great price point for an average golfer, these cheap golf balls offer you a premium feel with plenty of distance.
+Coming in at a great price point for an average golfer, these are great if you’re looking for the best golf ball for the money offer you a premium feel with plenty of distance.